Chickpea Couscous Salad

 Notes

-Storage: If you know you’re going to make enough for leftovers dress the salad in individual portions and store the salad and dressing in separate airtight containers.
-When stored separately this couscous salad with keep for up to 4 days in the fridge.
-If stored dressed you’re looking at around 48 hours max before it gets mushy and unappetizing.
+• Storage: If you plan to have leftovers, I recommend dressing the salad in individual portions and storing the salad and dressing in separate airtight containers.
+Stored separately, the couscous salad will keep for up to 4 days in the fridge.
+If you store it dressed, it’ll last up to 2 days at the most before it gets mushy.

 Nutrition